KMedinaTheDev/weatherApp_api/README.md

 ## Improvements to Be Made:

-With more time I would make this app fully responsive to for all devices.
+With more time I would make this app fully responsive for use on all devices.